Mawer Investment Management Ltd. Sells 63,587 Shares of ANSYS, Inc. (NASDAQ:ANSS)

 Mawer Investment Management Ltd. lowered its position in shares of ANSYS, Inc. (NASDAQ:ANSS) by 13.6% in the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 402,523 shares of the software maker’s stock after selling 63,587 shares during the period.
 Mawer Investment Management Ltd. owned approximately 0.47% of ANSYS worth $146,405,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other large investors also recently bought and sold shares of the business.
-Ownership Capital B.V. boosted its stake in shares of ANSYS by 28.2% during the 4th quarter.
-Ownership Capital B.V. now owns 1,391,636 shares of the software maker’s stock worth $126,959,000 after acquiring an additional 306,306 shares during the last quarter.
-Cibc World Markets Corp lifted its stake in shares of ANSYS by 815.0% during the 3rd quarter.
-Cibc World Markets Corp now owns 198,069 shares of the software maker’s stock valued at $64,814,000 after buying an additional 176,421 shares in the last quarter.
-DekaBank Deutsche Girozentrale lifted its stake in shares of ANSYS by 1,641.4% during the 3rd quarter.
-DekaBank Deutsche Girozentrale now owns 133,929 shares of the software maker’s stock valued at $41,938,000 after buying an additional 126,238 shares in the last quarter.
-JPMorgan Chase & Co. lifted its stake in shares of ANSYS by 173.4% during the 3rd quarter.
-JPMorgan Chase & Co. now owns 165,527 shares of the software maker’s stock valued at $52,888,000 after buying an additional 104,990 shares in the last quarter.
-Finally, Neuberger Berman Group LLC lifted its stake in shares of ANSYS by 24.8% during the 3rd quarter.
-Neuberger Berman Group LLC now owns 510,132 shares of the software maker’s stock valued at $166,842,000 after buying an additional 101,364 shares in the last quarter.
-89.44% of the stock is owned by institutional investors and hedge funds.

-In other news, SVP Richard S. Mahoney sold 7,500 shares of the company’s stock in a transaction that occurred on Monday, January 4th.
-The shares were sold at an average price of $365.17, for a total value of $2,738,775.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CFO Maria T. Shields sold 14,296 shares of the company’s stock in a transaction that occurred on Monday, January 4th.
-The stock was sold at an average price of $367.87, for a total transaction of $5,259,069.52.
-The disclosure for this sale can be found here.
-Insiders have sold a total of 30,569 shares of company stock worth $11,495,497 over the last quarter.
-0.58% of the stock is currently owned by insiders.
+Several other institutional investors and hedge funds have also recently made changes to their positions in ANSS.
+CENTRAL TRUST Co bought a new stake in ANSYS in the 3rd quarter worth approximately $40,000.
+Ellevest Inc. grew its position in ANSYS by 24.2% in the 3rd quarter.
+Ellevest Inc. now owns 498 shares of the software maker’s stock worth $163,000 after purchasing an additional 97 shares during the period.
+Bradley Foster & Sargent Inc. CT bought a new stake in ANSYS in the 3rd quarter worth approximately $9,933,000.
+JustInvest LLC bought a new stake in ANSYS in the 3rd quarter worth approximately $359,000.
+Finally, Integrated Investment Consultants LLC bought a new stake in ANSYS in the 3rd quarter worth approximately $225,000.
+89.44% of the stock is owned by institutional investors.

-ANSS has been the topic of a number of analyst reports.
-Royal Bank of Canada lifted their target price on shares of ANSYS from $310.00 to $348.00 and gave the company a “sector perform” rating in a research note on Tuesday, October 27th.
-Credit Suisse Group began coverage on shares of ANSYS in a report on Tuesday, November 24th.
-They issued an “outperform” rating on the stock.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and five have given a buy rating to the company.
-ANSYS presently has an average rating of “Hold” and a consensus target price of $312.00.
+A number of research firms have commented on ANSS.
+Royal Bank of Canada lifted their target price on shares of ANSYS from $310.00 to $348.00 and gave the stock a “sector perform” rating in a research report on Tuesday, October 27th.
+Credit Suisse Group began coverage on shares of ANSYS in a research note on Tuesday, November 24th.
+They set an “outperform” rating on the stock.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating and five have assigned a buy rating to the stock.
+The company currently has a consensus rating of “Hold” and a consensus target price of $312.00.

 ANSYS Profile